-Keep your cilantro away from fennel, though, as these two plants are highly competitive when planted next to each other, and can result in the drying up or death of both plants.
+Keep your cilantro away from fennel, though, as these two herb plants are highly competitive when planted next to each other and can result in the drying up or death of both plants.

 Another of the 7 Herbs That Grow Well Together In Pots with other herbs is sage.
-Not only does sage grow pretty, it can also attract beneficial insects and pollinators which can aid in the growth of your other plants.
+Not only does this best companion plant grow pretty, but it can also attract beneficial insects and pollinators which can aid in the growth of your other plants.

-Chives are an all-around partner plant for many herbs and vegetables.
+Chives are an all-around partner plant and excellent companion plant for many herbs and vegetables.
 These herbs can ward off pests like aphids and enhance the growth of other plants.

-Dill is another herb that attracts beneficial insects like honey bees, ladybugs, and butterflies to your garden bed as it discourages the presence of pests like spider mites, aphids, and cabbage loopers.
+Dill is another herb that attracts beneficial insects like honey bees, ladybugs, and butterflies to your garden bed.
+It discourages the presence of garden pests like spider mites, aphids, and cabbage loopers.